 Our best tip for preparing your packing list for Europe is that less is more!
 Trust us, a packing list for backpacking Europe or travelling with a suitcase is much easier when your backpack or luggage is light.

 When travelling around Europe, believe us, you will use many forms of public transport.
-We are firm believers that travelling in Europe by train is the best, yet the bus network is fantastic to travel between countries too.
+We firmly believe that travelling in Europe by train is the best, yet the bus network is fantastic to travel between countries too.

 At the same time, if you’re planning to go a little slower and stay a little longer in each country, our packing list for Europe has you covered.